 Trained under Harvard neuroscientist, Dr. Srini Pillay, Jenny integrates the ancient tools of yoga, meditation, and ritual with the modern science of neurocoaching to help her students unlock their inner wisdom, connect with their instincts, and overcome their limiting fears.

 Jenny works with all populations and ages, including private executive coaching.
 She has been featured in publications including US News & World Report, Chicago Tribune, Shape, and Chicago Magazine to name a few.
-And her first book, The Kundalini Yoga Posture Manual: A Comprehensive Guide to Teaching and Practicing the Postures, is launching this summer.
+And her first book, The Kundalini Yoga Posture Manual: A Comprehensive Guide to Teaching and Practicing the Postures, is launching soon.

-Jenny is a master at making connections between the wisdom in ancient practices and recent findings within the fields of neuroscience and acoustical physics.
-Her students like to say that she teaches only those things that either have been proven through thousands of years of practice or have been peer-reviewed.
+Jenny is a master at making connections between the wisdom in ancient practices and recent findings in the fields of neuroscience and acoustical physics.
+Her students like to say that she teaches only those things that have been proven through thousands of years of practice or have been peer-reviewed.
 She is also known for her ability to explain esoteric concepts such as the infinite, the spirit, and energy in ways that make sense in our real life and are not too “woo woo.”

 When Jenny is not teaching and developing educational programming you might find her on the high-wire or the flying trapeze at a circus and performing arts school whose board she chairs because as she likes to say, “I try to do something that scares me at least once every day.”